-Any part of the roof with joint or obstruction is prone to leakage, and it includes chimney, skylight, or vent pipe.
-For chimney that’s located underneath the roofing peak, there is a chance that rain and snow to seep into the juncture between the chimney and the roof.
+Any part of the roof with a joint or obstruction is prone to leakage, and it includes a chimney, skylight, or vent pipe.
+For a chimney located underneath the roofing peak, there is a chance that rain and snow seep into the juncture between the chimney and the roof.

 What You Need to Know about Chimney Cricket Roofing

-Cricket is sometimes also referred as saddle.
-So, what is a cricket in roofing actually?
-It is the part of the roof that covers chimney edge at the back.
+Cricket is sometimes also referred to as a saddle.
+So, what is cricket in roofing, actually?
+It is the part of the roof that covers the chimney edge at the back.

-The purpose of it is to divert water from high areas such as chimney or the joint between two roofing system, by forcing water to flow around instead of going inside.
-It is common to install cricket with similar pitch as the roof, but it is not always required to be so.
+Its purpose is to divert water from high areas such as chimneys or the joint between two roofing systems by forcing water to flow around instead of going inside.
+It is common to install cricket with a similar pitch as the roof, but it is not always required.

-There are different materials that can be used to create cricket, but metal is the most common one due to its durable quality.
+Different materials can create cricket, but metal is the most common one due to its durable quality.
 Aside from material, roof cricket requirements also include its dimensions, which can be seen as in the following:

 - For 12-12 roof slope: you’d need cricket’s height to be 1/2 of chimney width.
-Divide the chimney width by two or multiple it by 0.50.
+Divide the chimney width by two or multiply it by 0.50.

 - For 8-12 roof slope: you’d need cricket’s height to be 1/3 of chimney width.
-Divide the chimney width by three or multiple it by 0.33.
+Divide the chimney width by three or multiply it by 0.33.

 - For 6-12 roof slope: you’d need cricket’s height to be 1/4 of chimney width.
-Divide the chimney width by 4 or multiple it by 0.25.
+Divide the chimney width by 4 or multiply it by 0.25.

 - For 4-12 roof slope, you’d need cricket’s height to be 1/6 of chimney width.
-Divide the chimney width by 6 or multiple it by 0.06.
+Divide the chimney width by 6 or multiply it by 0.06.

 - For 3-12 roof slope: you’d need cricket’s height to be 1/8 of chimney width.
 Divide the chimney width by 8 or multiple it by 0.0125.

-As the chimney is usually made in custom to match with style and design of each roofing system, roof cricket installation cost can be quite pricey.
-The average cost of 30-inch chimney is about $400-$500, including the materials and the labor costs.
+As the chimney is usually made in custom to match each roofing system’s style and design, roof cricket installation cost can be quite high.
+The average cost of a 30-inch chimney is about $400-$500, including the materials and the labor costs.

-Repairing a cricket that’s already existed or installing new one on an existing roof may charge you even more, because the labor work is considered more intensive.
+Repairing a cricket that’s already existed or installing a new one on an existing roof may charge you even more because the labor work is considered more intensive.

-Chimney is such a spot with trouble potential, that’s why besides installing cricket, you also need to annually inspect it.
+The chimney is such a spot with trouble potential.
+That’s why besides installing cricket, you also need to inspect it annually.
 Now you know ‘what is a cricket in roofing’.
-You can discuss it more conveniently with professional roofer or qualified company to install it.
+You can discuss it more conveniently with a professional roofer or qualified company to install it.